Blotch3D/Blotch3D/README.md

 matrix can be multiplied to form a single rotate-scale matrix.
 But mind the multiplication order because matrix multiplication is not commutative.
-See below for details, but novices can simply try the operation one way (like A times B) and if it doesn't work the way you wanted, do it the other way (B times A).
+See below for details, but novices can simply try the operation one way (like A times B) and if it doesn't work as desired, it can be done the other way (B times A).

 For a good introduction without the math, see
 <http://rbwhitaker.wikidot.com/monogame-basic-matrices>.